dapangmao/Blog/Deploy a minimal Spark cluster/post.md

          - Mesos
          - OpenVPN
       - A minimal cluster with 1 master and 3 slaves will be consist of 4 2GB/2CPUs droplets
-         - Pros: as low as $0.12 per hour; Mesos provide fine-grained control over the cluster(down to 0.1 CPU and 16MB memory); VPN guarantees the security
+         - Pros: as low as $0.12 per hour; Mesos provide fine-grained control over the cluster(down to 0.1 CPU and 16MB memory); nice to have VPN to guarantee the security
-         - Cons: small memory(each as 2GB memory); have to install Spark manually
+         - Cons: small memory(each has 2GB memory); have to install Spark manually

 ###Add Spark to DigitalOcean cluster
 Tom Faulhaber has [a quick bash script](http://www.infolace.com/blog/2015/02/27/create-an-ad-hoc-spark-cluster/) for deployment.
 To install Spark 1.3.0, I write it into a [fabfile](https://github.com/dapangmao/Blog/blob/master/Deploy%20a%20minimal%20Spark%20cluster/fabfile.py) for [Python's Fabric](http://www.fabfile.org/).